 - Does a pet fit in with your lifestyle, activities, sporting pursuits and priorities?

-Once your pet is registered, yearly renewal notices will be sent out.
-You can renew your pet registration by making payment online via Bpay (please note each animal has it's own unique reference number), at Australia Post, in person at the Horsham or Natimuk Council offices, by telephone or returning the payment slip from the notice that will be sent to you.
+Pet registration renewals can be made by making payment online via Bpay (please note each animal has it's own unique reference number), at Australia Post, in person at the Horsham or Natimuk Council offices, by telephone or returning the payment slip from the notice that will be sent to you.

-- Animal ID number (found on your registration renewal notice or by telephoning reception on 03 5382 9777)
+- Animal ID number (found on your registration renewal notice or by telephoning customer service on 03 5382 9777)

 - Your full name